Vourlias/pygame_space_invaders/README.txt

-delete this = another change from newBranch another new changes boring new change another change to see diff
+delete this = another change from newBranch another new changes boring new change another change to see diffsomething
+\nsomething
+\something